Hello1024/hello1024.github.io/_posts/2022-09-15-external-wall-insulation-fixings.md

 ![new design](https://user-images.githubusercontent.com/544753/190432973-bef9b2bc-1168-4f85-b7c7-2dc63eed5b58.png)

+In the new design, the screw is 'sunk' by about half of the insulation thickness, dramatically reducing energy loss.

-Download the fixing design here to 3d print (in ABS, 100% infill), or contact me and I'll send you a box of them.
+[Download the fixing design here](https://www.thingiverse.com/thing:5515431) to 3d print (in ABS, 100% infill), or [contact me](https://omattos.com/contact) and I'll send you a box of them.